ChrisDuffley/stationPlaylist/addonuserguide.md

 * SPL Assistant, S: Announces the time when the selected track will be played (scheduled).
 * SPL Assistant, Shift+S: Announces length of time before the current track will play (i.e. starts in; you should use this command about a second after moving to a new track).
 * SPL Assistant, D: Announces duration of the remaining tracks in the playlist (may become inaccurate (up to several seconds) for very long playlists).
-* SPL Assistant, Y: Announces whether the currently loaded playlist has been modified.
+* SPL Assistant, Y (local Studio only): Announces whether the currently loaded playlist has been modified.
 * SPL Assistant, F8: Takes a snapshot of the current playlist and presents information about the playlist on a window.
 These include total duration of the playlist (from start to finish), name of the longest track, number of categories and so on.
 * SPL Assistant, Shift+F8: transcribes playlist data in a number of formats.
 See Playlist Transcripts section for details.